Shoe Box Method

 By far this is the most unreliable method.
 This relies on the ability of the person to collect each and every receipt and save it in some form or fashion.
 For the more organized it might be sorting receipts into file folders based on house or transaction or store.

-However, at the end of the year someone has to go though and sort out all the receipts to determine data for tax purposes.
-To hand this task over to a book keeper could cost $25 to $35 an hour or more.
+However, at the end of the year, someone has to go through and sort out all the receipts to determine data for tax purposes.
+To hand this task over to a bookkeeper could cost $25 to $35 an hour or more.
 Turn it over to our CPA and look for a really large bill.

 Plus what if you lost a receipt, or it faded?

 Or what if you need a snapshot of how a particular transaction is doing right now, today?
 Totally impossible without several hours or days sorting information.

 So not the best method out there, although there are some great phone apps that could be utilized to take a photo of a receipt, categorize it, and help make more sense than the old-fashioned shoe box method – we might now call it the phone app method.

 This one is for the number cruncher’s and it can make sense, but this involves setting up a spreadsheet for your bank and credit card accounts, a spreadsheet for each house and a spreadsheet for each tenant if you are a landlord.
 When you have an expense, you have to enter it into the checking or credit card spreadsheet AND enter it into the property spreadsheet.
 They call this, good old-fashioned double-entry bookkeeping and it’s the way bookkeeping has been managed since, well bookkeeping was invented.